rob-myers/rob-myers.github.io/articles/tech1.md

 ### React Refresh

-We finish by further justifying our odd usage of `React.useState` i.e. sans the setter.
+We finally further justify our odd usage of `React.useState` i.e. sans the setter.

-So far we've claimed direct DOM mutation provides performance benefits.
+For example, one might think `React.useRef` is more suitable.

-But there's also a reason specific to `React.useState`.
+There's something special about `React.useState`.
-Whilst working in a development environment, it is possible to textually edit React components [without losing the internal state of their instances](https://www.npmjs.com/package/react-refresh).
+Whilst working in a suitably tooled development environment, it is possible to textually edit React components [without losing the internal state of their instances](https://www.npmjs.com/package/react-refresh).
 See this in action by editing one of our CodeSandboxes.
 We'll use this important _devtool_ to develop sophisticated Game AI.